Skip to content

 TorchShapeFlow

 TorchShapeFlow is a static, AST-based shape analyzer for PyTorch.
-It reads your Python source — no execution required — infers tensor shapes through your code, and reports mismatches as structured diagnostics.
+It reads your Python source, infers tensor shapes from Annotated[..., Shape(...)] contracts, and reports mismatches as structured diagnostics.
+No execution required.

 from typing import Annotated